Our Services

 If you experience persistent or severe symptoms—such as rapid heartbeat, severe headache, or breathing difficulties—discontinue use and seek medical care immediately.

 While shilajit can support general wellness, it's not a substitute for medical evaluation when serious symptoms arise.
-If you're experiencing unusual symptoms and want to better understand what might be happening, try this Medically Approved AI Symptom Checker to receive personalized guidance based on your specific concerns.
+If you're experiencing unusual symptoms after starting any new supplement and want to understand what might be causing them, you can use Ubie's free AI Symptom Checker to get personalized insights about your health concerns in just minutes.
 If anything feels life-threatening or doesn't improve, please speak to a doctor as soon as possible.

 Choosing between Himalayan Shilajit vs Siberian Shilajit ultimately depends on: